 This result appears puzzling because each twin sees the other twin as traveling, and so, according to an incorrect naive application of time dilation, each should paradoxically find the other to have aged more slowly.
 However, this scenario can be resolved within the standard framework of special relativity: Acceleration is not relative, unlike position and velocity, and one twin is accelerated more than the other.
 Therefore the Twin paradox is not a paradox in the sense of a logical contradiction.
 The twin paradox has been verified experimentally by precise measurements of atomic clocks flown in aircraft and satellites.

+For example, gravitational time dilation and special relativity together have been used to explain the Hafele–Keating experiment.
+Time dilation.
 Time dilation explains why two working clocks will report different times after different accelerations.

-Principle of relativity In physics, the principle of relativity is the requirement that the equations describing the laws of physics have the same form in all admissible frames of reference.
+Overview Speed of light.
+Principle of relativity.
+In physics, the principle of relativity is the requirement that the equations describing the laws of physics have the same form in all admissible frames of reference.